Volunteer Program

 • Gardening volunteers must commit to a minimum of 4 hours weekly.

-• Volunteers in the program must be 18 or older with reliable transportation.
+• Must be 18 or older with reliable transportation.

-• Volunteers must have access to a device to use the online scheduling calendar.
+• Volunteers must have access to a device for our online calendar.

 Summer is by far the busiest season at the Alaska Zoo, especially in the petting zoo!
 We are looking for fun, responsible, people with a love of animals.
 Come join the fun with our goats, rabbit, and chickens while helping visitors, young and old, learn about our zoo.